sourcegraph/about/handbook/people-ops/onboarding/before_starting.md

   - Zoom
   - Lever
   - Lattice
-- New hires are assigned an onboarding buddy by their manager (People Ops will reach out to managers via Slack to confirm onboarding buddy)
+- Each new teammate is assigned an onboarding buddy by their manager (People Ops will reach out to managers via Slack to confirm the onboarding buddy)

 ### The week of onboarding